Zywave/booster/src/_areas/design-system/components/dialogs.md

 4. **Overlay:** The dark overlay covers the remainder of the page.
 Clicking into the darkness is one of the ways a user can dismiss a Dialog.

+\[INSERT NOTE] - The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit.

 - - -

 ## Layout